Description

 The guided walkthrough reveals hints one step at a time.

-Understand the vulnerabilityObservationI noticed the challenge description says user input is read into a fixed-size buffer without bounds checking, which immediately pointed to a classic C stack buffer overflow using an unsafe function like gets() or strcpy() as the root cause.The program uses gets() or a similarly unsafe function to fill a fixed-size buffer.
+ObservationThe description says input is read into a fixed-size buffer with no bounds checking.
+That is a classic C stack overflow, rooted in an unsafe function like gets() or strcpy().The program uses gets() or a similarly unsafe function to fill a fixed-size buffer.
 No bounds check means any input larger than the buffer overflows adjacent stack space.Learn more

 Buffer overflows are the classic memory-corruption vulnerability.
 When a program copies user input into a stack-allocated array without checking the length, bytes beyond the array boundary overwrite adjacent memory - saved frame pointers, return addresses, and local variables of calling functions.